sara-sabr/ITStrategy/_pages/en/project-to-product-pilot.md

 - One [Directive]({{ site.baseurl }}/product-fw-directive.html)
 - It's associated [Standard]({{ site.baseurl }}/product-fw-standard.html)
 - A [Guidance document]({{ site.baseurl }}/product-fw-guidance.html) to help explain the rationale and offer help in understanding the Directive and Standards rule.
-This because the above documents strove to be succing and to the point as per the wisdom of [How to Write Rules that People Want to Follow](https://lewiseisen.com/book/).
+This because the above documents strove to be succinct and to the point as per the wisdom of [How to Write Rules that People Want to Follow](https://lewiseisen.com/book/).

 ## Stage 2 - Evaluation